Rohank143/Rohank143/README.md

 - 🙋‍♂️ All about me is at **[My Website](https://rohank143.github.io/Portfolio1/#/)**

-- 🔭 I’m currently working on `Something Intresting`.
+- 🔭 I’m currently working on `Fintech Solutions `.

 - 🌱 I’m currently learning `React js`